Niki Massey, 1980 - 2016

 Heina Dadabhoy is a former practicing Muslim and current proudly out feminist atheist who blogs at Heinous Dealings.
 Heina writes and speaks on a range of diverse topics including feminism, race, LGBTQ issues, the challenges of deconversion, Islam, non-monogamy, strategies for inclusivity, and the various intersections of the above.
 You may have heard Heina at Skepticon, the American Atheists National Convention, the Huffington Post Live, and Have Your Say on the BBC World Service or read about them in the New York Times.
 They are currently writing A Skeptic's Guide to Islam.

-Margaret Jacobsen is a genderqueer womanist, photographer and voracious writer who's work centers on parenting, race and being a woman.
+Margaret Jacobsen is a genderqueer womanist, photographer and voracious writer whose work centers on parenting, race and being a woman.
 Regarding their approach to humanism, Jacobsen says "Humanism is meant to be inclusive.
 It's supposed to mean we have a responsibility to do for each other.
 Humanism is what we should all be striving for."

 Desiree Kane is a Miwok woman, multi-media journalist, and a live-media event producer.
-She's an inclusive feminist deeply involved Indigenous rights advocacy and grassroots political organizing.
+She's an inclusive feminist deeply involved in Indigenous rights advocacy and grassroots political organizing.
 She's served on the Advisory Board of the Knight Foundation, Generation Nation, and is one of the founders of The PPL, which was a hub providing programming, services, space, and resources for 1,800 unaccredited media makers covering the Democratic National Convention in Charlotte, NC in 2012.